What does love have to do with it?

 However, love is one of the three essential leadership elements that David Veech describes in his new book Leadersights: Creating Great Leaders Who Create Great Workplaces.

 This year I am serving as a coach for two students in the the Ohio State University’s Fisher School of Business Masters of Business Operational Excellence (MBOE) program.
 Through the program, I met David, who is one its senior lecturers.

 I had a chance to read an advance copy of Leadersights and and asked David if he would share some of his thoughts with me – and you – here on my blog.
 Read on to learn more about how David thinks about the connection between love and leadership, and other insights into Lean and his personal leadership journey.

+The book giveaway has now closed.
+Congratulations to the three winners of the Leadersights book giveaway.
 You can also buy your own copy of Leadersights on Amazon if you aren’t one of the lucky winners.

 In Leadersights David describes how organizations can create systems that supports the development of leaders, who can in turn develop the capability of others.

 I appreciate David’s focus on leadership habits and behaviors and his contribution to the literature about the importance of the “people side” of lean.
 In the book, David describes specific lean leadership habits, provides techniques for how to improve leadership skills and behaviors, and shares how management systems can help monitor and reinforce those behaviors.

 (Side note: If you want to learn how to improve your own personal leadership habits and deepen your coaching skills to develop others, join one of the upcoming coaching classes I’m leading for LEI and Catalysis this spring!)